ViniNTCVVZ/vetomap/README.md

 ### Installing

+First, you need run `npm install` on both directories *front* and *back* to install the node.js dependencies.

-Serve Angular code (front) by executing this command into the *front* directory then you can access the application on http://localhost:4200
+Then, you can deploy Angular code (front) by executing this command into the *front* directory then you can access the application on http://localhost:4200

 ```
 ng serve